splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-java-k8s.rst

 .. _k8s-java-set-annotations:

-Set annotations to instrument Java applications
+3. Set annotations to instrument Java applications
 ==============================================================

 You can activate auto instrumentation for Java applications before runtime.

-If the related Kubernetes object (deployment, daemonset, or pod) is not deployed, add the ``instrumentation.opentelemetry.io/inject-java`` annotation to the application object YAML.
+If the related Kubernetes object (deployment, daemonset, or pod) is not deployed, add the ``instrumentation.opentelemetry.io/inject-java: "true"`` annotation to the application object YAML.

 For example, given the following deployment YAML: